cazyw/coding-adventures/README.md

 The below steps are for Windows 10 and for deployment to Heroku.
 I have yet to work on this locally so further steps for setting up for local development will be added in future.

+Any modifications made to the `wordpress-heroku` cloned repo are in this repo.

 ### PHP and Composer

 Download and unzip [PHP](https://windows.php.net/download/).
 Make sure the folder containing php.exe is added to the PATH environment variable.